candicechen016/2022Spring_Projects/README.md

 1. Players are allowed to do following actions during their turn:
     * Move ONE piece at the same universe TWICE (i.e. continuous two moves); continuous captures are allowed
     * Move ONE piece on EACH universe ONCE
-    * Transfer ONE piece at one universe to ANOTHER universe ONCE per turn as their first or second move
+    * Transfer ONE piece at one universe to ANOTHER universe ONCE per turn as their first move
     * Only allowed to transfer to an empty square and must go to an orthogonally-adjacent square on the other universe
     * CANNOT CAPTURE at the transferring round
+    * Pieces can only transfer once during the whole game process
 2. Winning conditions:
     * Once a player has NO PIECES on both boards on his turn, he loses.
     * Once a player has NO STEPS AND NO TRANFER options on both boards, he loses.